Packing for a liveaboard doesn’t have to be difficult or bulky! In fact, it’s pretty easy! Here’s everything you need to know to do it right!

-There’s no need to even pack a bunch of underwear or socks.
+There’s no need to even put a bunch of underwear or socks on your liveaboard packing list.
 Why bother when you’ll just be in the water and on deck most days anyway?

-Women: On the four liveaboards we’ve been on, the women wear makeup at the bare minimum – if they do at all.
+On the several liveaboards we’ve been on, the women wear makeup at the bare minimum – if they do at all.
 Pack as little of this as you absolutely need!

 BUT, bring womens stuff!
 We’re guys, so we don’t pretend to know all the feminine stuff you need.
-Bring plenty of feminine products.
+When packing for a liveaboard, be sure to bring plenty of feminine products.
 They don’t have this stuff on the boat.

-Unless you’re staying in a hostel or someplace you know doesn’t have them the night before and after your trip, don’t pack towels.
+Unless you’re staying in a hostel or someplace you know doesn’t have them the night before and after your trip, your liveaboard suitcase should not include bulky towels.

 All decent liveaboards offer towels in your room and to use on deck.
 You won’t need them and they’re some of the biggest space wasters in your luggage.

-When packing for a liveaboard, leave bulky items like regular towels at home.
+When planning a liveaboard, leave bulky items like regular towels at home.

 Michael’s old flip-flops were worn out, so he recently purchased a new pair of Teva flip flops for just over $20.
 They’re good quality and he likes them so far.